Welcome to today's edition of the Rush 24-7 podcast.

 The court is where laws are torn apart, ripped to shreds, and where they are created.

-And we'll wait just to see if the New York Times does an investigation here into whether or not Janine Piero's children were adopted so that they can make her out to be a hypocrite when she claims to also be pro-choice.
+So we'll wait patiently, and we'll wait just to see if the New York Times does an investigation here into whether or not Janine Pirro's children were adopted so that they can make her out to be a hypocrite when she claims to also be pro-choice.

 We'll be back after this.

-Oh, yes, screams of joy and uh shock and panic, depending on who's uttering them.
+Screams of joy and shock and panic, depending on who's uttering them.

-The very mention of my name, Rush Schlimble, the excellence in broadcasting network, summer may slow down for everybody else, but not for us here at the EIB network.
+At the very mention of my name, Rush Schlimball, the Excellence in Broadcasting Network, summer may slow down for everybody else, but not for us here at the EIB network.

 David in Fort Lee, New Jersey.